 - 3.1.1 HKIS members operate to the highest professional and ethical standards.
 Thus the criteria for HKIS membership and for qualification and practice as a valuer meet or exceed the standards for the conduct and competency of professional valuers promoted by the IVSC. - 3.1.2 As well as being required to conform to these high-level principles and requirements, all HKIS members are subject to additional and in many cases more stringent requirements as set out below.
 Observance is monitored and enforced through HKIS Bye-laws and Rules of Conduct. - 3.1.3 The requirements set out in this Standards are expressly focused on members undertaking valuation work, i.e. opinions of value prepared by a member having the appropriate technical skills, experience and knowledge of the subject of valuation, the market and the purpose of the valuation. - 3.1.4 Members must at all times act with integrity and avoid any actions or situations that are inconsistent with their professional obligations.
 Members must not allow conflicts of interest to override their professional or business judgement and obligations, and must not divulge confidential information.
 All members are bound by the HKIS Rules of Conduct.
 More detail is available at www.
-HKIS.org.hk/en/HKIS\rules.php.

-3.2.0 Independence, objectivity, confidentiality and the identification and management of conflicts of interests or consideration that reasonably could be expected to compromise their own or another's independence and objectivity.

-3.2.1 Members must use reasonable care and judgements to achieve and maintain independence and objectivity in a valuation.
+HKIS.org.hk/en/HKIS_rules.php. - 3.2.0 Independence, objectivity, confidentiality and the identification and management of conflicts of interests - 3.2.1 Members must use reasonable care and judgements to achieve and maintain independence and objectivity in a valuation.
 A member must not offer, solicit, or accept any gift, benefit, compensation,